Linewatch Review

 The Bad

 The pacing is a bit off, as some scenes go on longer than they should.
-For instance the opening scene where Mike is tracking down the coyote, events play out too slow before we get to the first shoot out.
-Speaking of shooting, there’s not enough of it and the ending was a bit anti-climatic.
-Mike goes to where his ex-gang members are holding up, takes em out and BAM movies over.
+For instance, the opening scene where Mike is tracking down the coyote; events play out too slow before we get to the first shootout.
+And speaking of shooting, there's not enough of it and the ending was a bit anti-climatic.
+Mike goes to where his ex-gang members are holding up, takes em out and BAM!
+Movies over.
 More action!!

 Linewatch Movie